NobleChicken97/SmartNavPvt/.github/instructions/codacy.instructions.md

 - If the user accepts, run the `codacy_setup_repository` tool
 - Do not ever try to run the `codacy_setup_repository` tool on your own
 - After setup, immediately retry the action that failed (only retry once)

+## 🎖️ Quality Assurance Success Criteria
+A code change is considered complete ONLY when ALL of the following are satisfied:
+- ✅ Codacy analysis shows no new critical/high issues
+- ✅ All security scans pass (no critical/high vulnerabilities)
+- ✅ Type checking passes without errors
+- ✅ Linting passes without errors
+- ✅ No hardcoded secrets or API keys detected
+- ✅ Proper error handling implemented
+- ✅ Input validation added where applicable
+- ✅ Tests updated and passing (if test files exist)
+- ✅ Documentation updated (if public APIs changed)

+### Emergency Override Conditions
+The above criteria may be temporarily bypassed ONLY for:
+- Critical production hotfixes (must be addressed in follow-up)
+- Proof-of-concept implementations (clearly marked as POC)
+- Legacy code that cannot be immediately modernized

 ---
+**Remember: The goal is not just working code, but secure, maintainable, and error-free code that follows best practices.**